jason-s13r/declutter/README.md

 # Declutter

-Removes the clutter from various New Zealand news websites and creates a page for the article on telegra.ph.
+Removes the clutter from various news websites and creates a page for the article on telegra.ph.

 https://declutter.1j.nz

 ## Supported websites

-- Newshub
-- Newsroom
-- Noted
-- NZ Herald
-- Otago Daily Times
-- Radio NZ
-- Stuff
-- The Spinoff

-Others: fallback provided using [Readability.js](https://github.com/mozilla/readability).
+Supports practically any website using [Readability.js](https://github.com/mozilla/readability).

+Includes the ability to [bypass paywalls](https://github.com/iamadamdev/bypass-paywalls-chrome).

 ## License